 Ok, I have been grocery store shelf refiller, gardener, tutor, soldier, programmer, lorry driver.
 But since this is probably about my career history in physics: for my PhD, I was employed by DESY in Hamburg.
 Then I worked as postdoc for Kansas State University (go Wildcats!) at Fermilab near Chicago for four years.
 Then I got hired onto a permanent staff post at Rutherford Lab in England.

 I am particle physicist at Rutherford Appleton Laboratory.
 My current project is the CMS experiment at the Large Hadron Collider at CERN, and those guys are planning to use me full-time for at least the next five years.

 Science and Technology Facilities Council.

-find problems with electronic equipment. wait, that’s not actually science, is it?
+Favourite thing to do in my job find problems with electronic equipment. wait, that’s not actually science, is it?

 In principle my job is quite dramatic.
 I am one of the scientists working with the largest machine that mankind has ever built, the Large Hadron Collider at CERN in Switzerland and France, and try to understand how the universe works.